Background pattern

 The active ingredient is quetiapine.
 The tablets contain 100 mg of quetiapine (as quetiapine fumarate).

-Tablet core: lactose monohydrate (lactose), calcium dihydrogen phosphate dihydrate, microcrystalline cellulose, sodium carboxymethyl starch (type A) from potato (potato starch), croscarmellose sodium, povidone, magnesium stearate, anhydrous colloidal silica.
+Core of the tablet: lactose monohydrate (lactose), calcium hydrogen phosphate dihydrate, microcrystalline cellulose, sodium starch glycolate (type A) of potato (potato starch), croscarmellose sodium, povidone, magnesium stearate, anhydrous colloidal silica.

 The tablets are yellow, round, and biconvex.